sjlid/basic-intranet-template/README.md

 - add the rest of swagger annotations
 - fix small bugs

-Basic intranet REST service with the most popular CRUD functions for it and with added secuity with JWT.
+Basic intranet service with the most popular CRUD functions for it.
+Also, security with JWT is added.